github/docs/content/osmand/purchases/index.md

 ---
 title: Purchases
-intro: "OsmAnd has plenty of features and offers its full functional in the free version.
-In addition to that, you can expand your possibilities even further with paid OsmAnd services.
-Let's take a look at each of them in detail."
+intro: "OsmAnd offers its full functionality and most features already in the free version.
+In addition, you can expand your possibilities with paid OsmAnd services.
+Let's take a look at them in detail."
 versions: '*'
 ---